-- 30) Defender seated on a chair, unable to use legsBknife thrust to face - 31) Gun to the front of the head Aexecution@ style - 32) Defense against two attackers, attacks are optional, but must be simultaneous - 33) Round kick to the legs - 34) Spinning back kick
+- 30) Defender seated on a chair, unable to use legs, knife thrust to face

+- 31) Gun to the front of the head execution style

+- 32) Defense against two attackers, attacks are optional, but must be simultaneous

+- 33) Round kick to the legs

+- 34) Spinning back kick

 - 35) Front inverted choke hold

-36) Overhead knife attack
+- 36) Overhead knife attack

-37) Underhand to the groin attack with a knife

-38) Slash to the body with a knife
+- 37) Underhand to the groin attack with a knife38) Slash to the body with a knife

-30) There the the term with a knife

 - 39) Thrust to the torso with a knife

 - 40) Knife to the back

 - 41) Slash to the face with a knife reverse grip42) Knife held to the throat from the front

 - 43) Knife held to the throat from the rear

 - 44) Gun to the head from the front

 - 45) Gun to the body from the front

 - 46) Gun to the back

 - 47) Gun to the head with rear forearm choke hold (hostage position)

 Please note: These attack techniques may be modified for special needs participants.
-For example, a special needs competitor may be seated and then the grabs may be to the chair.
+For example, a special needs participant may be seated and then the grabs may be to the chair.
 Other attacks may be modified to accommodate other special needs conditions.
 All modifications must be accepted by the Tournament Director and the IAGLMA Rules Committee or an IAGLMA representative.